 Il viendra, quoique c’est tard (He will come, even though it’s late)

-When you want to talk about a contradiction then this adverb can be used at the start of a sentence to become a transition word instead.
+When you want to talk about a contradiction, then the adverb cependant can be used and placed at the start of a sentence to become a transition word instead.

-Cependant, la date était plus longue que prévu
+Cependant, le rendez-vous était plus long que prévu

 Ensuite, nous avons bu du lait (Next, we drank milk)

-There’s a fine line between these two terms.
-While the first one is a popular usage the second one is more towards meaning ‘since’ or ‘for’ rather than because.
+There’s a fine line between these two, and you’ll have to tread carefully.
+While the first one is widely used as the French equivalent of “because”, car leans more towards meaning “since” or “for” instead.

 Ils adorent naviguer parce que ca donne de l’adrénaline